smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 A Sequence is a user-defined object that generates a sequence of numeric values.

-When creating a sequence, the `sys.sql_expression_dependencies` table will create a record where the referencing object is a system default constraint, and the referenced object is the sequence.
+When a default constraint uses `NEXT VALUE FOR`, the constraint is recorded as the referencing object and the sequence as the referenced object.
+Because the constraint was not explicitly named, SQL Server generated its name.

 ```sql
 USE foo;